WeblateOrg/weblate/docs/admin/access.rst

 .. note::

-    Make sure you are not giving out e-mail addresses with open replies for issue tracking if you grant priviliges based on e-mail addresss.
+    Ensure you are not giving out e-mail addresses with open replies for issue tracking if want to grant priviliges based on e-mail address.

 .. note::